-Jason M. Tor, dean of the School of Natural Science and associate professor of microbiology, received his B.S. in soil science and a M.S. in natural resources and environmental science from the University of Illinois at Urbana/Champaign and a Ph.D. in microbiology from the University of Massachusetts Amherst.
+Jason M. Tor, associate professor of microbiology, received his B.S. in soil science and a M.S. in natural resources and environmental science from the University of Illinois at Urbana/Champaign and a Ph.D. in microbiology from the University of Massachusetts Amherst.

 He has a broad research and teaching interest in soil microbiology and geomicrobiology.

 He has conducted research in a variety of extreme environments, including the hydrothermal vents in Yellowstone National Park and Vulcano, Italy, hypersaline areas of Death Valley National Park, and metal contaminated soils and sediments in Massachusetts.

 How will we meet the challenges of sustainable energy production, infectious diseases, climate change, and food production for 9 billion people?
 The smallest of Earth's inhabitants, the microorganisms, might have the answer.
 Beginning with discussions and case studies, students will evaluate these issues and critique the scientific evidence that microbes have a role in solving humanity's urgent problems.
 The culmination of this work will be an independent research project focused on students' interests.